sripkrishnan/amfi/README.md

 1. Using MockRestServiceServer to simulate external REST APIs

+## Code Walkthrough

 For a detailed code walk-through, please review the following pull requests:

 1. [Step 1: Create scaffold using start.spring.io](https://github.com/sripkrishnan/amfi/pull/1)
 1. [Step 2: Basic service implementation with unit tests](https://github.com/sripkrishnan/amfi/pull/2)

+## Running the code

+This is a standard Spring Boot project.
+The initial scaffold was downloaded from https://start.spring.io/.
+It uses Maven and Java 8.

+To run the project: `./mvnw springb-boot:run`